 Students desiring to take courses in the University’s five- or six-week Summer Session shall be limited to seven credits of course work.
 The limit may be exceeded only if approved in the case of a matriculating University student by the student’s academic dean or the Graduate Dean, if applicable, and in the case of any other student by the dean designated to oversee the Summer Session.

 A capstone experience integrates course work throughout the undergraduate major program.
 Capstone experiences include courses, internships, portfolios, senior theses, research/design projects, etc. They are scheduled for the senior year.
 Capstone experiences may be either required or simply recommended.
 See your program of study for more information.

 Undergraduate students may declare a “minor” field of study.
 Requirements for a minor may be satisfied by completing 18 or more credits in: 1) any one of the University-approved minors; 2) a curriculum other than the student’s major; or 3) related studies from more than one department under the sponsorship of a qualified faculty member.
-Descriptions of approved interdepartmental minors follow.
-Descriptions of requirements for approved departmental minors may be found in the departmental sections.

 To declare a minor, a student must have the approval of the department chairperson of the minor field of study and the dean.
 Faculty sponsorship is required for the third option listed above.
 (Non-business students wishing to obtain a departmental minor in the College of Business Administration should expect to take the six courses over a period of two years.
 Admission is on a space-available basis only, and therefore not guaranteed.)